A block header is a unique identifier for a block on a blockchain that is hashed on a continuous basis to supply proof-of-work for mining incentives.

 , with each block containing its own personalized header to facilitate the tracking of protocol modifications.
 It is used to handle all blocks

-.
-It includes all the metadata, block's time and difficulty level, Merkle root of transactions, and the nonce
+in a blockchain.
+It has all the metadata, including the block's time and difficulty level, Merkle root of transactions, and the nonce

 Starting with the ‘genesis block’, blocks are stacked in sequence, with each block header including three sets of block information and other unique components, including: